ShivamPisal/ShivamPisal/README.md

 ---

 ## 💡 About Me

-🎓 Computer Science student at **Sharad Institute of Technology, Yadrav**
+🎓 I'm a Computer Science and Engineering student at **Sharad Institute of Technology, Yadrav**
-🌱 Learning `Java`, `Spring Boot`, `React`, and improving DSA
+🔥 Learning full-stack development with **Java, Spring Boot, React**
-💡 I love building responsive full-stack web applications
+💪 Passionate about building real-world applications and solving problems
-⚡ Currently focused on building real-world projects and mastering backend development
+📈 Currently improving DSA and backend skills for industry-level development
-🎯 Goal: Become a professional developer contributing to meaningful products
+🎯 Future goal: Become a software developer at a top product-based company

 ---